-One of the most essential diagnostic tools at a dentist’s disposal is the digital x-ray, also known as digital radiography.
+One of the most essential diagnostic tools at a dentist’s disposal is digital X-rays.
+It is also known as digital radiography.
 Dentists use X-ray scans to reveal potential dental issues undetected during a regular dental exam.
-The digital version of x-rays has replaced the traditional type and has a variety of benefits for patients.
-Digital x-rays can also be viewed instantly and enlarged to better detect concerns or issues in your mouth.
+The digital version of X-rays has replaced the traditional type that has a variety of benefits for patients.
+Digital X-rays can view and enlarge to better detect concerns or issues in your mouth.

 - Benefits of Digital Diagnostics

 - How Often Should I Get Dental X-Rays?

 - Can You Get Dental X-Rays While Pregnant?

 - Are Dental X-Rays Required By Law?

 X-rays are also known as radiographs which have become an essential part of any dental treatment plan.
 These high-resolution, detailed images provide more than a snapshot of your teeth.
 In fact, they can look much deeper so that your dentist has an in-depth view of your teeth, bones, and supporting tissues.
 Dental X-rays have the potential to reveal the following conditions in your mouth: